WebOrigami/docs/src/content/concepts/hello.md

 ## Turning a tree of stuff into something else

-As mentioned at the top, you may often find yourself having process a pile of one kind of content — text, images, etc. — into a new pile of transformed content.
+You may often find yourself having process a pile of one kind of content — text, images, etc. — into a new collection of some other kind of content.

 Suppose you want to turn a folder of markdown files into HTML.
 You can visualize that markdown folder as a tree:

 <figure>
 {{
-  @svg {
+  svg.js {
     markdown: {
       Alice.md: "Hello, **Alice**!"
       Bob.md: "Hello, **Bob**!"